physcontrol/diploma/readme.md

 # Diploma
 The tittle of diploma is "Implementation of a neural network algorithm to exit the path from the maze".
-Also, i realized only Q-learning algorithm, using [gym](https://github.com/openai/gym) and standarts libs of Python.
+Also, i realized only Q-learning algorithm, using [gym](https://github.com/openai/gym) with 2D-task (TAXI) and standarts libs of Python.

-# Content of repository.
+# Content of repository
 - `main.py` (code with Q-learning algorithm and plotting)
 - `labyrinth.py` (code to create an environment)
 - `map_generation.py` (code to create a character field)